mattermost/docs/source/process/casestudy.rst

 The process is approximately as follows:

 1. Customer has completed a deployment of Mattermost and is open to a case study.
-2. Customer case study contact is introduced to a Mattermost case study coordinator over email and completes a questionaire (below).
+2. Customer case study contact is introduced to a Mattermost case study coordinator over email and completes a questionnaire (below).
-3. Mattermost case study coordinator arranges a 30-minute phone or video call with the customer for a discussion around the questionaire and deployment.
+3. Mattermost case study coordinator arranges a 30-minute phone or video call with the customer for a discussion around the questionnaire and deployment.
 4. One to two weeks later a draft case study is sent to the customer for review and approval.
 5. After customer approval, the case study is published to the Mattermost blog and may be used in other marketing materials to share with other potential customers the benefits of a Mattermost solution.

-Customer Questionaire
+Customer Questionnaire
 ----------------------------

-The below customer questionaire template helps us gather information to share with the Mattermost community on your business, your needs, and how Mattermost can help serve your organization.
+The below customer questionnaire template helps us gather information to share with the Mattermost community on your business, your needs, and how Mattermost can help serve your organization.

 We'd love your help answering some of these questions, either in email or over a phone call or video conference, to prepare a Case Study draft for your organization's review and approval.